possibly-wrong/blackjack/readme.txt

 ************************************************************************

 *** Revision History ***

+5.4  Several minor changes to the computation of dealer probabilities
+     yield significant improvement in speed.

 5.3  The engine interface now has options for specifying whether post-
      split strategy differs from pre-split, specifying the payoff for